EstimatedEst. Read Time: 18 minutes

 Remember to focus on the five functions of your forearms, selecting at least one exercise for each.
 Depending on your goals, this might mean you will use different forearm workouts from someone else.

 Also, pay a lot of attention to the brachioradialis if your goal is to size up those forearms as a part of your workout.
 Don’t have a workout that matches your goal?
-We can help!
+Check out our ATHLEAN-X programs to see which is the best fit for you!

 FOREARM WORKOUTS FAQS

 The best exercise for forearms is Rope Pronation.
-This helps both function and aesthetics.
-Naturally, I wouldn’t limit yourself to only one exercise for the forearms.
-I’d include at least three, preferably one for each function of the forearms.
+This helps build muscle mass and strength.
+Naturally, I wouldn't limit yourself to only one exercise for the forearms.
+I'd include at least three, preferably one for each function of the forearms in order to improve forearm size and strength.

-The best way to target your forearms is to consider the five functions of the forearms and select one exercise for each.
-Perform these exercises at least once per week but not on the same day as a pulling workout.
+The best way to target your forearms is to consider the five functions of the forearms and select one exercise for each to achieve forearm muscle growth.
+Perform these exercises at least once per week to help build stronger forearms but not on the same day as a pulling workout.

 There are many reasons why forearm strength is important including improved grip strength, increased wrist stability, aesthetic balance, enhanced athletic performance, and injury prevention for the wrists, elbows, shoulders, and back.